 A well-balanced and appropriate curriculum will be provided to all students.

 Campus Objective:

-- 1. To provide a well-balanced and appropriate curriculum to meet the needs of the campus community - 2.
-To integrate technology throughout instruction and management to improve student learning
+- 1. To provide a well-balanced and appropriate curriculum to meet the needs of the campus community CSF 1, 2 - 2.
+To integrate Professional Learning Communities (PLS's) in grades K-2 to improve student achievement